“OLD SCHOOL” GRASS DOUBLES, TRIPS, & QUADS RULES

 2) You may go under the net to get a ball but cannot interfere with opponents on the other side

-3) Can NOT enter another adjacent court to chase a ball (unless no match is taking place on that court)
+3) Can NOT enter another adjacent court to chase a ball

 4) Touching the poll at net height is a fault.
 Touching a pole below the net is not, unless the net is disrupted by the player.